ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    to allow iterative clients to find the addresses of nameservers that are contained within a delegated zone.
 Glue records are added to the parent zone as part of the delegation process.
-Servers are expected to return available glue records in referrals.
-If message size constraints prevent the inclusion of glue records in a UDP response, the server MUST set the TC flag to inform the client that the response is incomplete, and that the client SHOULD use TCP to retrieve the full response.
+Servers are expected to return all available glue records in referrals.
+If message size constraints prevent the inclusion of all glue records in a UDP response, the server MUST set the TC flag to inform the client that the response is incomplete, and that the client SHOULD use TCP to retrieve the full response.
 This document clarifies that expectation.